apache/solr-operator/docs/upgrade-notes.md

 _Note that the Helm chart version does not contain a `v` prefix, which the downloads version does.
 The Helm chart version is the only part of the Solr Operator release that does not use the `v` prefix._

 ## Upgrade Warnings and Notes

+### v0.7.0
+- `PodDisruptionBudgets` are now created alongside SolrCloud instances.
+  The maximum number of pods allowed down at any given time is aligned with the [Managed Update settings](solr-cloud/solr-cloud-crd.md#update-strategy) provided in the spec.
+  If this is not provided, the default setting (`25%`) is used.

 ### v0.6.0
 - The default Solr version for the `SolrCloud` and `SolrPrometheusExporter` resources has been upgraded from `8.9` to `8.11`.